zeruhur/thalassa/Thálassa.md

 - Yochai Gal: for Cairn, the NSR Discord server, and the kind support.
 - Tom Van Winkle: for correcting all the Greek words and addressing me on magic in the ancient world.
-- Alessio Persichetti: for all the valuable advice and for tolerating my lucubrations
+- Alessio Persichetti: for all the valuable advice and for tolerating my lucubrations.
+- Giovanni Tamba: for directing me on monster statics with his advice.
-- The NSR and The Cauldron communities: for advice and support on this project
+- The NSR and The Cauldron communities: for advice and support on this project.

 I dedicate as always this work to my wife Cristina.
 Thanks for giving up some of your time with me.